Aches and Pains—Is Your Statin to Blame?

 Statin-related muscle problems usually appear soon after a person starts the drug.
 In a French study that focused on such cases, about half cropped up within a month, and 85 percent within six months.
 Muscle problems can appear later, say after adding a new medication that can interact with a statin or starting to drink lots of grapefruit juice (which affects how the body breaks down some statins).

-Several conditions and medications increase the chances of developing statin-related muscle pain or other problems.
+Setting the stage for aches Several conditions and medications increase the chances of developing statin-related muscle pain or other problems.
 These include:

 Coping with statin aches